-A key behaviour of electromagnetic filaments observed in previous studies [34, 35] is filament bending, where the centre of the filament bulges forwards of the ends of the filaments.
-As seen in figure 1, this behaviour is replicated within the STORM model as β is increased.
+A key behaviour of electromagnetic filaments observed in previous studies [39, 40] is filament bending, where the centre of the filament bulges forwards of the ends of the filaments.
+As seen in Fig.1, this behaviour is replicated within the STORM model as $\beta$ is increased.
 This can be understood as a combination of the perturbation of the magnetic field direction, but also due to an increased localisation of dynamics coupled with the density profile of the filament.
 Filament bending will be explored in more depth in relation to electromagnetic field propagation.

 3.1.
-Radial velocities and scaling
+Radial Velocities and Scaling

 As filament studies seek to understand the cross-field particle transport in the SOL, the filament radial velocity is important.
 Combined with the filament density, the velocity affects the rate of particle transfer and thus the SOL profile.
-The radial velocity is calculated by defining the location of the filament by its centre of mass in each drift plane (i.e. x-y plane, where the drifts take place), calculated with a small threshold to ignore the background plasma.
+The radial velocity is calculated by defining the location of the filament by its centre of mass in each drift plane (i.e. x - y plane, where the drifts take place), calculated with a small threshold to ignore the background plasma.
 In this work a threshold of 20% above nominal background level is used.
-We start by investigating the effect of β and of the density amplitude, A, on the maximal radial velocity.
+We start by investigating the effect of $\beta$ and of the density amplitude, A, on the maximal radial velocity.
 This velocity is measured at both the midplane and near the target in order to capture information about the parallel bending of the filament.

-The results of varying plasma β and the filament amplitude are shown in figure 2.
-Each β corresponds to a given Alfvén velocity, $v{\rm A} = \sqrt{\frac{2}{\beta}} c_s$, which represents the typical velocity of the waves which propagate the electromagnetic potentials in the parallel direction, which in turn drive the filament's perpendicular motion through the $\mathbf{E} \times \mathbf{B}$ drift.
+The results of varying plasma $\beta$ and the filament amplitude are shown in Fig. 2.
+Each $\beta$ corresponds to a given Alfvén velocity, $v_A = \sqrt{\frac{2}{\beta}}c_s$ , which represents the typical velocity in turn drive the filament's perpendicular motion through the $\mathbf{E} \times \mathbf{B}$ drift.